-The Children, Young People and Education Committee is recommended to:
+The Tourism, Communities, Culture and Leisure Committee is recommended to:

 - 1. Agree that the Budget Workshop feedback and outcomes, as detailed in Appendices 2 & 3, be reported to Policy and Resources Committee for consideration. - 2.
-Note the latest budget information provided to Policy and Resources Committee in January.
+Note the latest budget information provided to Policy and Resources Committee in January. - 3.
+Note and comment on the outcome of the public consultation for Leisure and Library Services as detailed in Appendices 4 & 5 to the report.